 This article was written on February 20, 2020.

 I mention this date first because timing matters here.
-In February 2020, COVID-19 had already spread from Wuhan, but most countries worldwide were still watching and waiting.
-Taiwan was beginning to heighten its vigilance, the mask rationing system had just launched, but people on the street were still commuting as usual, working as usual, still thinking “it probably won’t be too serious.”
+In February 2020, COVID-19 had already spread from Wuhan, but most countries globally were still in wait-and-see mode.
+Taiwan was beginning to heighten its vigilance, the mask rationing system had just launched, but people on the streets were still commuting as usual, working as usual, still thinking “it probably won’t be too serious.”

 No one knew what would happen next.

-But if you’re willing to step back and put the chaos before us into a larger framework, you’ll see something that makes your skin crawl: we’re standing at a massive historical turning point, and most people haven’t realized it yet.
+But if you’re willing to step back and view the chaos before us within a larger framework, you’ll see something spine-chilling: we’re standing at a massive historical turning point, and most people haven’t realized it yet.

 Let’s take inventory of the “firsts” our generation has experienced.

-We personally lived through the rise of the internet, watching it transform the landscape of almost every industry within twenty years.
-From an era without mobile phones to an era where everyone has a smartphone—the dramatic nature of this transformation is unprecedented in human history.
+We personally lived through the rise of the internet, watching it transform the face of almost every industry within twenty years.
+From an era without mobile phones to an era where everyone carries a smartphone—this transformation’s intensity has no precedent in human history.

-We personally felt the brutality of climate change.
+We personally felt the cruelty of climate change.
 The Australian bushfires that began in late 2019 burned for nearly six months, destroying over 18 million hectares—roughly half the size of Japan.
-This wasn’t distant news, but real-time footage you saw on social media: orange skies, animals fleeing for their lives.
+This wasn’t distant news but real-time images you saw on social media: orange skies, animals fleeing for their lives.

-We witnessed a city of ten million people completely locked down.
-On January 23, 2020, Wuhan was sealed, with approximately 11 million people forbidden to leave.
-Land, sea, and air transport were all controlled.
+We witnessed a city of ten million people being completely sealed off.
+On January 23, 2020, Wuhan was locked down, with about 11 million people forbidden to leave.
+Land, sea, and air access all completely controlled.
 This wasn’t a movie, not a drill.

-We faced the possibility of the Olympics being canceled due to pandemic—as we now know, the 2020 Tokyo Olympics were indeed postponed to 2021, becoming the first Olympics in modern history to be delayed due to pandemic.
+We faced the possibility of the Olympics being canceled due to pandemic—looking back, the 2020 Tokyo Olympics were indeed postponed to 2021, becoming the first Olympics in modern history to be delayed due to a pandemic.

-We saw global medical resource runs, massive corporate bankruptcies, schools transitioning entirely to online learning—each one “unprecedented.”
+We saw global medical resources stretched to breaking point, massive business closures, schools transitioning entirely to online learning—each one “unprecedented.”

 These aren’t movie plots.
 This is the reality we’re breathing.

-But we’re in the middle of it, unable to see the full picture.
-Like a fish in the ocean that can’t feel the “wave”—it only knows the water is moving, sometimes pushed forward, sometimes pulled down.
+But we’re inside it, unable to see the full picture.
+Like a fish in the ocean that can’t sense the “wave”—it only knows the water is moving, sometimes pushed forward, sometimes pulled down.

 That’s how I felt in early 2020.
-Not panic, but a strange clarity—feeling that many things I thought were stable were actually loosening, and the pandemic just accelerated that loosening to a visible degree.
+Not panic, but a strange clarity—a sense that many things I’d assumed were solid were actually already loosening, and the pandemic had simply accelerated that loosening to a visible degree.

-Our experience in the early pandemic gave me a very concrete understanding of this “loosening.”
+Our experience in the early pandemic gave me very concrete understanding of this “loosening.”

-But I observed something interesting: among our clients, the first to struggle weren’t the smallest companies, but the largest ones.
+But I observed something interesting: among our clients, the first to falter weren’t the smallest companies, but the largest.

-Those organizations with massive physical structures, extensive fixed assets, and rigid processes responded slowest when the giant wave hit.
-Because to turn around, they first had to hold countless meetings; to hold meetings, they first had to find all stakeholders; to find stakeholders, they first had to confirm decision-making processes.
+Those organizations with massive physical structures, huge fixed assets, and rigid processes responded slowest when the giant wave hit.
+Because to change course, they first had to hold countless meetings; to hold meetings, they first had to find all stakeholders; to find stakeholders, they first had to confirm decision-making processes.
 By the time decisions emerged, the wave had already passed.

 Conversely, lightweight, flexible small teams with elastic asset allocation could redeploy within days.
-That’s what we did—converted all services online within two weeks, not because we had foresight, but because we were small enough, light enough that the cost of pivoting was low.
+That’s how we did it—shifting all services online within two weeks, not because we had foresight, but because we were small enough, light enough, that the cost of pivoting was low.

-This isn’t bragging about small company advantages.
-Rather, it’s stating a more fundamental observation: in environments of massive change, large physical structures aren’t assets—they’re liabilities.
+This isn’t boasting about small company advantages—it’s making a more fundamental observation: in environments of massive change, large physical structures aren’t assets, they’re liabilities.

-I later used a metaphor to understand this: when seas are calm, big ships are more stable than small boats.
-But when tsunamis come, when big ships capsize, they’re finished, while small boats might actually ride the waves and survive.
+I later used a metaphor to understand this: in calm waters, big ships are more stable than small boats.
+But when a tsunami comes, when a big ship capsizes, it’s truly capsized; small boats might actually ride the waves and survive.

-This metaphor isn’t perfect, but it points to a core insight: in dramatically changing environments, the key to survival isn’t being “bigger,” but being “lighter.”
+This metaphor isn’t perfect, but it points to a core insight: in violently changing environments, the key to survival isn’t being “bigger,” but being “lighter.”

 It means: don’t lock all your resources into a single form, single location, single assumption.
 Maintain liquidity.
 Maintain your ability to reconfigure at any time.

-For businesses, this means flexible team structures, remote-capable work modes, revenue sources not dependent on single clients or single markets.
+For businesses, this means flexible team structures, remotely capable work modes, revenue sources not dependent on single clients or single markets.

 For individuals, this means skill diversity, income diversity, mental flexibility.
 Don’t bind your identity to a single business card—because that card could disappear at any time.

-When I wrote this article in February 2020, I still didn’t know how long the pandemic would last or how deep the impact would be.
+I was writing this article in February 2020.
+At that time, I didn’t yet know how long the pandemic would last or how deep the impact would be.
 I only knew one thing: what we were experiencing wasn’t temporary disruption, but structural transformation.

-Looking back six years later, this judgment wasn’t wrong.
+Looking back six years later, that judgment wasn’t wrong.

-The pandemic changed work patterns, consumption modes, educational methods, and international relations frameworks.
+The pandemic changed work patterns, consumption modes, educational methods, international relations frameworks.
 Some changes were reversed after the pandemic ended, but more changes were irreversible.
-Remote work won’t completely disappear, online education won’t return to zero, and global supply chain reorganization is still ongoing.
+Remote work won’t completely disappear, online education won’t return to zero, global supply chain reorganization continues.

 The great wave has already crashed.
 But the sea surface won’t return to calm.

-So the question isn’t “will waves come”—waves will always come.
+So the question isn’t “will the wave come”—waves will always come.

 The question is: are you riding the wave, or are you drowning?

-This depends on whether you made yourself light enough before the wave arrived.
-Being light doesn’t mean “having nothing,” but rather “not being crushed by what you have.”
-Your assets, your titles, your plans—when giant waves hit, are these flotation devices that help you rise, or lead weights that drag you down?
+This depends on whether, before the wave arrives, you’ve made yourself light enough.
+Being light enough doesn’t mean “wanting nothing,” but rather “not being crushed by what you possess.”
+Your assets, your titles, your plans—when the giant wave hits, are these flotation devices that help you rise, or lead weights that drag you down?

-This is perhaps the most important survival question of our era.
+This might be the most important survival question of our era.

 Further Reading:

-- Pandemic Revelations: We Live in a Liquid World — Bauman’s liquid modernity was thoroughly validated during the pandemic
+- Pandemic Revelations: We Live in a Liquid World — Bauman’s liquid modernity, thoroughly validated during the pandemic

-- The Brutal Truth About Remote Work — Is pandemic-spawned remote work liberation or another form of bondage?
+- The Brutal Truth About Remote Work — Is pandemic-catalyzed remote work liberation or another form of bondage?

 💬 Comments